Disney is Onward Promoting the Occult

 The only way to end their fight and appease the spirits is to actually undo Arendelle’s crimes, rather than simply reliving them like Elsa does.
 Anna achieves this by convincing Lieutenant Mattias that the dam must be destroyed, even if it means destroying Arendelle in the process.
 The spirits, who were angered by the building of the dam and the subsequent fighting, are satisfied by the balance being restored, and their powers come together to revive Elsa, who in turn saves Arendelle (and brings Olaf back).

-“Appease the spirits?”
-That is commonly practiced by animists.
-Notice that the spirits were “angered” by the building of the dam.
-“Balance is restored” and Elsa ends up abdicating the throne to her younger sister and departs for the forest, where apparently she truly belongs (makes sense if she is the “fifth spirit”, I guess).
+What is commonly practiced by the animists is to “appease the spirits.”
+Notice that because of the building of the dam, the spirits were “angered.”
+But “balance is restored” and Elsa ends giving up the throne to her younger sister and departs for the forest, where apparently she truly belongs (makes sense if she is the “fifth spirit”, I guess).

 One Wiccan wrote in an article:

 When I say that Frozen II was a profound spiritual experience for me, I know that makes me sound a bit insane.
 But it’s nevertheless true and I know from conversations I’ve had in the week since the film’s release that I’m not alone.
 For me, it spoke to my own spiritual practice as a Wiccan and student of goddess lore but it works on a deeper level too.
 Frozen II is an amazing film that takes its heroine on a profound journey and in doing so it touches on elements of paganism and goddess archetypes in a way that’s rare and astonishing.